owenprlce/Quiz-Platform/Unselected/ReadME.md

-# Event-Driven Quiz Platform Implementation Guide
+# Event-Driven Implementation

-## 1. Compilation and Implementation Platform
+## 1. Compilation and Implementation

 ### **Technologies Used**
 - **Backend:**